 NGAA makes submissions to Government to inform policy and funding decisions.
 Submissions made by others which may be of interest are also available.

 Our hallmark national event gives residents of fast-growing outer suburbs the chance to share their #nightmarecommute stories on social media.
-In both 2016 and 2017, #nightmarecommute trended during the morning peak hour, and received widespread national media coverage.
+In 2016, 2017 and 2019, #nightmarecommute trended during the morning peak hour, and received widespread national media coverage.
 Watch our videos here.

 Our member councils have successfully campaigned to have State and Federal Government fund specific projects in their municipalities.